Erwan-ui/portaire/README.md

 - Use libraries to tidy up the code and avoid doing masks, calculations by myself.

+- I would also encourage the usage of translation files so that we have no text in our templates/component, but only references to the copy.
+This would enable us a lot of flexibility when scaling and thinking of reaching new countries/markets.
+I also prevents many errors, forgotten removals and testing.

 ### Feedback

 Thank you very much for this technical challenge, I really enjoyed being given some time to plan and think the implementation.
 I also like the fact that although the challenge seems pretty easy, there are always more layers of complexity/ sophistication that can be sought and found.